TRaSH-Guides/Guides/docs/Sonarr/V3/Sonarr-Release-Profile-RegEx-Anime.md

     It's recommended to run 2 Sonarr's 1 for Anime and 1 for normal tv shows, or you can make use of tags.

-    Being that release profiles are global.
+    Being that release profiles are global without the use of a tag.

 ## Dual-Audio Regex